gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 "Wha' d'you mean, 'snot over?"
 Saints and their small mercies, I was talking to the most powerful magician in Cherne and I was slur-my-words drunk.

-"Are you deaf so well as drunk?" she asked without a drop of mercy in her voice.
+"Are you deaf so well as pickled?" she asked without a drop of mercy in her voice.
 "My others tell me this is not over.
 Now go you and have a life."

 It seemed like good advice once I sobered up and the city guard let me back on the street, so I went and had a life, a good one, with friends and lovers and